exlskills/devstack/README.md

 ## Installation

+NOTE: for the Minimal Configuration installation, see `docs/minimal-configuration-install.md`

 - Chose an existing user id on the local machine to perform the devstack work under, e.g., `ubuntu`.
 All folders and components will be set up with the ownership of this user
 - Login with or switch to the user id
 - Create a "base" directory for EXLskills Devstack projects; enter the directory, e.g.